How much can you make on a passive income real estate investing strategy and is it really passive income?

-Other types of sponsored financing to consider:
+Other types of sponsored financing for real estate investing to consider:

 - 203K Loans are special FHA loans for the purchase of homes that need remodeling work done.
 The required down-payment is as low as 3.5% but requires payment of monthly private mortgage insurance for where you put down less than 20% of the cost.